jamesheald/COIN/README.md

 ```
 o = obj.objective_COIN;
 ```
 This returns a stochastic estimate of the objective.
 It is stochastic as it is derived from simulations that are conditioned on random observation noise.
-To reduce the variance of this estimate and aid parameter optimisation, the number of runs used to obtain it can be increased via the R property (this is best done in conjunction with [Parallel Computing](#parallel-computing) to avoid excessive runtimes).
-The estimate of the objective can be passed to an optimiser.
+To reduce the variance of this estimate and aid parameter optimisation, the number of runs used to obtain the estimate can be increased via the R property (this is best done in conjunction with [Parallel Computing](#parallel-computing) to avoid excessive runtimes).
+The estimate of the objective can then be passed to an optimiser.
 It is important to use an optimiser that can handle a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)).

 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.